QuantConnect/lean-cli/README.md

 Usage: lean cloud object-store list [OPTIONS] [KEY]

   List all values for the given root key in the organization's cloud object store.

+  :param key: The desired root key to list.

 Options:
   --verbose  Enable debug logging